ghc-proposals/ghc-proposals/proposals/0000-updated-partial-type-sigs.rst

       uses during type-checking.
 As one example of this, if a declaration has a wildcard in its type, it may not use polymorphic recursion, which requires a complete type signature and an utter absence of type inference.
       Another example is that GHC defers kind-generalization until *after* checking the expression; this can affect whether or not a program is accepted.
+(More on this point below.)

-   d. **Elisions**: In visible type applications, a ``_`` means a part of a type for which you want GHC to infer its value using
+   d.
+In visible type applications, a ``_`` means a part of a type for which you want GHC to infer its value using
       context.
 Example::

         x = id @_ True